vkumar-2/React-ExpenseFlow/README.md

 ## Frameworks

 - **React** - JS library that powers frontend of this expense tracker, allowing the interface to split into reusable components and make it easier to manage state and user interactions.
-- **Sass** - enhanced CSS to enable cleaner styling structure through the use of nesting, mixins and reusable style logic.
+- **Sass** - enhanced CSS to enable cleaner styling structure through the use of nesting, variables, mixins and reusable style logic.
 - **Vite** - modern build tool to provide fast development environment with quick startup and hot module replacement.

 ## Images